 - The explanation for the discrepancy between N = 52 and N = 62 is that a typing error of 52 made in 2001 was corrected to 62 when the data set later was fully updated.
-This typing error had no influence on the results.
-The dropout problem is common to all longitudinal studies.
+This typing error had no influence on the conclusion. - The dropout problem is common to all longitudinal studies.
 As a rule intense long-lasting studies suffer a dropout rate of 50 percent or more.
+The loss of subjects in the present study was perhaps primarily due to growing resistance to repeated blood sampling (for hormone measurement) and nude photography (to establish Tanner-Whitehouse pubertal stages).
 There is no indication that this had a biasing effect on the cognitive variables.
-Moreover, as indicated in appendix 1, attrition in the present study does not differ much from the expected attrition in general (also see 1.2.1.4.).
-In my 2005 publication the reader is, in fact, informed that subjects are drawn from a total study part of them recruited from cross-sectional and the other part coming from a longitudinal streak of repeatedly tested subjects.
-This neither raised questions from the reviewers nor from any professional readers, even if they obviously all are well aware of the common drop-out problem in longitudinal analyses.
-Nobody, but the committee, find my mentioning the longitudinal recruitment of sufficient relevance to raise questions about it in the present context. - The sample of 325 observations is irrelevant for evaluation of the adult sex difference.
-It was used at a conference in 2002 to present and discuss various methodological problems and was in passing mentioned elsewhere but not in the final report on the adult sex difference.
-This means that the critique of mean substitution etc. is not at all relevant for evaluation of the adult sex difference and should not be confused with it, at the committee does.
+Moreover, as indicated in appendix 1, attrition in the present study does not differ much from the expected attrition in general (also see 1.2.1.4.). - The child sample of 325 is irrelevant for evaluation of the adult sex difference.
+It was used at a conference to present and discuss various methodological problems and was in passing mentioned elsewhere but not in the final report on the adult sex difference.
+The implication is that discussion of mean substitution etc. is not relevant for evaluation of the adult sex difference.